YuanyueLi/MSEntropy/README.md

 An example is available in folder [languages/javascript folder](https://github.com/YuanyueLi/MSEntropy/tree/main/languages/javascript) and [example.js](https://github.com/YuanyueLi/MSEntropy/blob/main/languages/javascript/example.js)

-Also, refer to [MSViewer repository](https://github.com/YuanyueLi/MSViewer) for a working example of using this package in a web application.
+You can also refer to the [MSViewer repository](https://github.com/YuanyueLi/MSViewer) for an example of how to integrate this package into a web application.